 Special Diet: Children/youth with life threatening food allergies or special dietary needs must provide a statement from their health care provider specifying (1) which foods the child cannot consume, (2) the resulting allergic reaction if ingested and (3) allowable food substitutions.
-Children/youth are not be eligible for services without appropriate documentation.
-Children/youth who have special diets due to religious reasons must have a written statement from the parents specifying which foods should be eliminated as well as allowable substitutions meeting USDA guidelines.
-Dietary or life style preferences such as vegan, vegetarian, organic, etc. cannot be honored.
+Children/youth may not be eligible for services without appropriate documentation.
+Children/youth who have special diets due to religious reasons must have a representative from their religious institution provide a statement specifying which foods should be eliminated as well as allowable substitutions.
+Dietary preferences such as vegetarian, organic, etc. cannot be honored.
+For more information, please contact Parent Central Services.